dcodesdev/rustfinity.com/challenges/if-let-enums/description.md

 <details>
 <summary>Click here to reveal hints</summary>

-- You can use the `if let` construct with references like this:
+- You can use the `if let` construct like this:
   ```rust
   if let EnumVariant(value) = &enum_instance {
       // Perform actions with `value`.